Tennant (TNC)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Unfortunately, Tennant’s 3.9% annualized revenue growth over the last five years was sluggish.
-This fell short of our benchmark for the industrials sector and is a rough starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Unfortunately, Tennant’s 3.8% annualized revenue growth over the last five years was sluggish.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

 Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Tennant’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Tennant’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 1.6% annually.

-Looking ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months.
-Although this projection indicates its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 8.4% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and implies its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power

 Tennant’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 41.3% gross margin over the last five years.
-That means Tennant only paid its suppliers $58.72 for every $100 in revenue.
+As you can see below, it averaged an excellent 41% gross margin over the last five years.
+Said differently, roughly $40.96 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.

-Tennant’s gross profit margin came in at 42.7% this quarter, in line with the same quarter last year.
-On a wider time horizon, Tennant’s full-year margin has been trending down over the past 12 months, decreasing by 1.1 percentage points.
+Tennant produced a 34.6% gross profit margin in Q4, down 6.8 percentage points year on year.
+Tennant’s full-year margin has also been trending down over the past 12 months, decreasing by 2.5 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, Tennant’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
+Looking at the trend in its profitability, Tennant’s operating margin decreased by 2.6 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, Tennant generated an operating margin profit margin of 7.4%, down 2.3 percentage points year on year.
-Since Tennant’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+In Q4, Tennant generated an operating margin profit margin of negative 1.4%, down 6.1 percentage points year on year.
+Since Tennant’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share